A compactification of outer space which is an absolute retract: The space is an AR, and the boundary is a -set.

-If $T\in\widehat{cv_N}$ is nongeometric (i.e. not dual to a measured foliation on a $2$-complex \cite{LP97}), then one can approximate $T$ by a geometric tree $U\in\calu$ that contains a simplicial edge $e$ with trivial stabilizer and admits an optimal morphism $f:U\to T$, keeping edge stabilizers the same (so that orientations can be assigned in a coherent way in the approximation).
+If some vertex action $T_v$ of the Levitt decomposition is nongeometric (i.e.\ not dual to a measured foliation on a $2$-complex \cite{LP97}), then one can approximate $T_v$ by a geometric tree $U'_v\in\calu$ that contains a simplicial edge $e$ with trivial stabilizer and admits an optimal morphism $f_v:U'_v\to T_v$, keeping point stabilizers the same; these induce an optimal morphism $f':U'\to T$.
+Let $U'$ be the tree defined as a graph of actions over $X$, where $T_v$ is replaced by $U'_v$ (the attaching points are prescribed by the stabilizers because all edge stabilizers in $X$ are nontrivial).
 The edge $e$ is dual to a one-edge free splitting $S$ of $F_N$, and $U$ splits as a graph of actions over $S$.
 Up to slightly folding $e$ (and slightly increasing its length), we can assume that attaching points are admissible.
-By folding within every vertex action $U_A$, the morphism $f$ factors through a tree $U'$ in such a way that the induced morphism from $U'$ to $T$ is an isometry when restricted to the minimal subtree $U_A^{min}$.
-In view of Lemma \ref{fold-2}, we can also ensure that $U'\in\calu$.
+By folding within every vertex action $A\actson U'_A$ of $U'$, the morphism $f'$ factors through a tree $U$ in such a way that the induced morphism from $U$ to $T$ is an isometry when restricted to the $A$-minimal subtree of $U$.
+In view of Lemma~\ref{fold-2}, we can also ensure that $U\in\calu$.

 We now assume that $T\in\widehat{cv_N}$ is geometric.
 Every geometric $F_N$-tree splits as a graph of actions with indecomposable vertex actions, which are either dual to arational measured foliations on surfaces, or of Levitt type.